Open research topics

 Category Software Supply Chain (CHAINS)

-Work done as part of the CHAINS research project
+Work done as part of the CHAINS research project.
+See also [other Chains topics](https://chains.proj.kth.se/master-thesis.html).

 Empirical Study of Compilation Reproducibility in Solidity